Installation and Security: Ensuring Your Rooftop Cargo Box Stays Put

 When you're loading up a rooftop cargo box, security matters just as much as how much gear you can cram in.
 A roof cargo carrier isn't just holding your stuff-it's protecting expensive equipment while you're doing 70mph or parked overnight.

 When you're loading up a rooftop cargo box, security matters just as much as how much gear you can cram in.
 A roof cargo carrier isn't just holding your stuff-it's protecting expensive equipment while you're doing 70mph or parked overnight.
-My first box, a cheap $200 model, felt like it was held on by hopes and dreams.
-I learned fast that a strong mounting system is your first line of defense against your gear ending up on the highway.
+A cheap $200 box can feel like it's held on by hopes and dreams.
+A strong mounting system is your first line of defense against your gear ending up on the highway.

 Even the best lock is useless if the box itself can be pried off with a screwdriver.
 We need to make sure that thing stays put. intrepidcampgear.com says a quality carrier should stay attached, protect from theft, and hold up to the elements.
 My cheap box did none of those things well.
 It's not just about space, it's about not losing your entire camping setup.
 YouTube has plenty of videos showing what happens when it goes wrong.